B.A., Barnard College

 Ph.D., The Jewish Theological Seminary

-Dr. Labendz’s area of specialization is Jewish Studies, and her research focuses on ancient Jewish literature and religion.
-Her first book, Socratic Torah: Non-Jews in Rabbinic Intellectual Culture (Oxford, 2013), examines Late Antique rabbinic literature’s attitudes and discourse about non-Jews.
+Dr. Labendz’s area of specialization is Jewish Studies, and her research focuses on ancient Jewish literature and religion from a comparative perspective.
+Her first book, Socratic Torah: Non-Jews in Rabbinic Intellectual Culture (Oxford University Press, 2013), examines Late Antique rabbinic literature’s attitudes and discourse about non-Jews.
 Her current research project is on rabbinic eschatology and addresses why and how the rabbis of the Talmud talked about the end of the world.
-Dr. Labendz studied at Barnard College, Hebrew University, and the Jewish Theological Seminary, and has taught at various colleges in New York and New Jersey before arriving at SFC in 2018.
-Dr. Labendz currently teaches Survey of the World’s Religions, Hebrew Bible, and Judaism and two 5000-level honors courses: End of the World and Brooklyn Jews, with more in development.
+Dr. Labendz studied at Barnard College, Hebrew University, and the Jewish Theological Seminary, and taught at multiple colleges in New York and New Jersey before arriving at SFC in 2018.
+Dr. Labendz currently teaches three 1000-level courses: Survey of the World’s Religions, Hebrew Bible, and Judaism and two 5000-level honors courses: End of the World and Brooklyn Jews, with more in development.
 Dr. Labendz is also the director of the Women's and Gender Studies program at SFC.